Graham Reid | | 1 min read

 Beyonce's thrilling Bollywood-influenced dancefloor hit Single Ladies; Put a Ring On It reminded of the long tradition of songs about wedding rings, or the lack of them, or how tarnished a memory can be . . .

 And into this lineage we now acknowledge the great Martha Reeves and the Vandellas.
-Although best known for the clarion cry to a generation with Dancing in the Streets (which also became a socio-political text) and the dancefloor fillers Nowhere to Run and Heatwave, their star was steadly falling as the Sixties rolled on.
+Although best known for the clarion cry to a generation with Dancing in the Streets (which also became a socio-political text) and the dancefloor fillers Nowhere to Run and Heatwave, as well as their superb anti-Vietnam War song I Should Be Proud.

 But they had one last decent chart success with the poppy Jimmy Mack which had been previously recorded in 1964 but went unissued until Berry Gordy felt the time was right in early '67.
 Then the lyric about a long gone or distant lover took on new meaning with so many black soldiers in Vietnam.